TheoManea/MairkurBack/README.md

   /assos
     /home
-      /[GET :idSchool :int] --> get all assos associate with this school /details
+      |--> get all assos associate with this school
+    /details
       /[GET :idEvent :int] --> get all infos about this assos /create ~> admin router